loadingplay/slate/source/includes/_shippings.md

 }
 ```

-This endpoint activate/deactivate town in checkout.
+This endpoint activate/deactivate town previously created in checkout with #create-a-shipping-data.

 ### HTTP Request